-Cn2 above Uts Integrated Cn2 above the equivalent UT (VLT Unit Telescope) height [10^{-15} m ^{1/3}].
-The equivalent UT height is the lower limit of the surface layer which is seen from a UT: currently set at 10m, it will be adjusted to AOF results in the future Cn2 fractions Cn2 fraction below 300m and 500m respectively.
+Cn2 above Uts

+Integrated Cn2 above the equivalent UT (VLT Unit Telescope) height [10-15 the future

+The equivalent UT height is the lower limit of the surface layer which is seen from a UT: currently set at 10m, it will be adjusted to AOF results in

+Cn2 fractions Cn2 fraction below 300m and 500m respectively.

 Ratio of the Cn2 integrated from the UT height up to 300m (resp.
+500) to

+<Cn2 above UTs>

+Surface layer profile

-500) to <cn2 above="" uts=""></cn2> Surface layer High resolution surface layer fit strength [10 -15 m ^{1/3}]. profile The result of an exponential model fit with 5m scale height and scaled in strength according to the value of the first SLODAR bin.
+High resolution surface layer fit strength [10-15 m^{1/3}].

+The result of an exponential model fit with 5m scale height and scaled in strength according to the value of the first SLODAR bin.
 The integration range is from the SLODAR aperture (2m above ground) up to infinity -in practice the exponential model drops to zero after a few tens of meters.